splunk/splunk-library-javalogging/README.md

 # Splunk Logging for Java

-This project provides utilities to easily log data using Splunk's recommended best practices to any supported logger, using any of the three major Java logging frameworks (Logback, Log4J 2, and java.uti.logging), and to Splunk TCP inputs.
+This project provides utilities to easily log data using Splunk's recommended best practices to any supported logger, using any of the three major Java logging frameworks (Logback, Log4J 2, and java.util.logging), and to Splunk TCP inputs.

 In particular, it provides: